slaw469/Commitly/extension/test-setup.md

 2. Enable "Developer mode" (toggle in top-right)
 3. Click "Load unpacked"
 4. Select the `extension` folder from your AI Time Doubler project
-5. The extension should appear with a puzzle piece icon (temporary)
+5. The extension should appear with a default puzzle piece icon

 ### 2. Test Basic Functionality